 - You will not qualify for assistance with a deposit or Rent in Advance if we decide that the property is unaffordable for you or you have sufficient income / savings to pay for this yourself

-Please contact the Prevention/Housing Solutions Team via email at [email protected], or visit the customer service centre at the Town Hall Luton providing the following details:
+Please contact the Prevention/Housing Solutions Team via email at [email protected], or call the customer service centre on 01582 510370 providing the following details: